mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 I was awake by 0400 this morning and I don't know exactly why.
 It might be a bit of anticipation regarding with a task at work, it might be because I am simply hungry.

+Choice of bike and route today and I picked the road bike because I don't know how many nice days like today I'll get the closer we get to winter.
+I had a couple packages to pickup/drop off so this ride was double duty.
+I headed out to Brentwood Bay via Wallace Drive.
+I felt **pretty good** all ride considering
 <!---->
 ## FRIDAY OCT 23
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**